t-kikuc/note/devto/gitless-gitops-intro/index.md

 tags: ["GitOps", "Flux", "ArgoCD", "PipeCD", "SupplyChainSecurity"]
 ---

+_This article is translated and edited from [my own article in Japanese](https://zenn.dev/cadp/articles/gitless-gitops-intro)._

 I learned about **Gitless GitOps** at [KubeCon EU 2025](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/).
 As a developer of a GitOps tool ([PipeCD](https://pipecd.dev/)), I was intrigued but found limited information available, so I decided to investigate.

 🧐 "_GitOps without Git?
 How does that work?_"